Resolving employment problems

 Equal Pay Act 1972, ss 13W, 13ZH

-A pay equity outcome could be a pay increase, a change in any terms and conditions of employment and a pay equity review process.
-Or the outcome may be an agreement that pay inequality doesn’t exist.
+A pay equity outcome could be a pay increase, a change in any terms and conditions of employment, and a pay equity review process.
+Instead, the outcome may be an agreement that pay inequality doesn’t exist.
 If a union was involved in the process, a settlement would apply to all employees represented by the union.
 The settlement will also be offered to employees who are not members of the union.

 Did this answer your question?